ruby-cute/ruby-cute/examples/g5k-tutorial.md

 Now that we have found the sites, let's submit a job.
 You can use between Grenoble and Nancy sites.
-If you take a look at {https://www.grid5000.fr/mediawiki/index.php/Status Monika} you will see that in Nancy we should use the OAR property 'ib_rate=20' and in Grenoble we should use 'ib_rate=10'.
+If you take a look at {https://www.grid5000.fr/mediawiki/index.php/Status Monika} you will see that in Nancy we can use the OAR property 'ib_rate=20' and in Grenoble we can use 'ib_rate=10'.
 More simply you can use the property ib_count=1 which will give you nodes with infiniband whatever the rate.